alixandru/q2a-open-login/README.md

    - To download using git, install git and then type `git clone git://github.com/alixandru/q2a-open-login.git open-login`
-   - To download directly, go to the [project page][Github] and click **Download**
+   - To download directly, go to the [project page][Github] and click **Download ZIP**

 * Go to **Admin -> Plugins** on your Q2A installation and enable the providers which you would like to use.
 For all OAuth-based providers (all, except Google and Yahoo, which use OpenID) you need to provide some keys after you register your application with them.
 See [HybridAuth documentation](http://hybridauth.sourceforge.net/userguide.html) for information about what is needed for each provider.
 * Optionally add the contents of the *qa-open-login.css* file to your theme's CSS file and select the option **Don't inline CSS** from the **Open Login Configuration** section on the **Admin -> Plugins** page.
+Please note that, according to the URL of your Q2A instance, you might need to adjust the paths in the CSS file.

 Note: this plugin requires some database changes: a column called `oemail` (original email) will be added to the tables `qa_users` and `qa_user_logins`.
-These columns will store the email associated with the OpenID/OAuth accounts when the users first logs in through any OpenID/OAuth provider.
+These columns will store the email associated with the OpenID/OAuth accounts when the users log in through any OpenID/OAuth provider.
 These emails will then be used to determine if there are accounts which can be linked together.
+The database changes will be performed when the administration page is accessed for the first time after the plugin is installed or upgraded.
+This is a one-time-only operation and it should not affect your existing data in any way.

   [Question2Answer]: http://www.question2answer.org/install.php
   [Git]: http://git-scm.com/